- The worst large cities in New York for fatal DUIs

 3.52 DUI deaths per 100,000 residents

 Southampton is the most dangerous municipality in New York for DUIs.
-Between 2015 and 2017, there were six deaths that resulted from an automobile crash with a driver whose blood alcohol content surpassed the legal limit, making it the deadliest city on a per-capita basis.
+Between 2015 and 2017, six deaths resulted from automobile crashes where the driver’s blood alcohol content exceeded the legal limit, making it the deadliest city on a per-capita basis.
 The popular vacation spot was also the deadliest large municipality in New York between 2012 and 2014, with 2.93 deaths per 100,000 residents.

 2.81 DUI deaths per 100,000 residents

 Babylon had more than twice as many DUI deaths per capita as the average large city we surveyed, with 18 total fatalities from 2015 to 2017.
 The bedroom community of New York City had a slight increase in DUI deaths from 2012 — it experienced a 29% jump from the previous three years.

 2.52 DUI deaths per 100,000 residents

 Rounding out the top three deadliest cities for DUIs in New York is Schenectady with 2.81 deaths per 100,000 residents per year.
 It's the worst city outside of Long Island for DUI fatalities, outranking nearby Albany, Colonie and Troy.
 Schenectady also had one of the most substantial jumps in the entire state — DUI fatalities increased 400% over the last three years, when compared to the previous three-year period.